hoprnet/gnosis-vpn-client-system-service/ONBOARDING.md

 2. Provide your public key, the **rlim.com** URL, and the edit code in our [onboarding form](https://cryptpad.fr/form/#/2/form/view/bigkDtjj+9G3S4DWCHPTOjfL70MJXdEWTDjkZRrUH9Y/).
    If you have trouble opening cryptpad, please try to open it in incognito mode.

-### 5. Wait until you get notified about receiving device IP [Linux]
+### 5. Wait until you get notified about your assigned device IP [Linux]

-After someone picked up your public key and added it to our WireGuard servers you will get your device IP back via your **rlim.com** document.
+After someone picked up your public key and added it to our WireGuard servers you will get your assigned device IP back via your **rlim.com** document.

 ### 6. Configure Gnosis VPN service configuration - hoprd node [Linux]